“The Voyage of Life: Childhood” by Thomas Cole

 “The Voyage of Life: Childhood”

-In this painting, Cole depicts a man, an archetypal hero, at the beginning of his voyage through life (throughout the series, life is symbolized as a river).
-Cole depicts the man as a child who was just born, emerging from a cave on a boat.
-Accompanied by his guardian angel, he is fearlessly approaching his destiny.
+In this painting, Cole depicts an archetypal hero at the beginning of his voyage through life.
+The man is a child just born, emerging from a cave on a boat.
+Arms outstretched and accompanied by his guardian angel; he is fearlessly approaching his destiny.
+Throughout the series, life is symbolized as a river.

-The landscape around him is the American landscape painted in the Hudson River School of Art style with a healthy dose of realism and romanticism.
+The landscape of the scene is American, painted in the Hudson River School of Art style.
+Cole blends together realism with romanticism.
 The landscape is overtly symbolic.
 Everything is lush and the sun is shining, which Cole meant as a reflection of the child’s innocence and joy at the fresh start of life.

 The Voyage of Life series was well-received by critics and art fans in its day.
-America was going through a cultural shift in which religion was heavily revived, sometimes referred to as the Second Great Awakening, and Cole was a vocal Christian.
+America was going through a cultural shift.
+Religion was heavily revived, in a period sometimes referred to as the Second Great Awakening, and Cole was a vocal Christian.

 The Voyage of Life: Childhood” is currently on display at the National Gallery of Art in Washington, DC.